PengleiGao/Lena-TRNN/README.md

 This is the Pytorch implementation for our paper "Lena-TRNN: Exploring Energy Flow for Time Series Prediction".
 The required environment is listed in the 'requirement.txt'

-Use `pip install -r requirement.txt'
+Use `pip install -r requirement.txt`